alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 > :point_right: You can find your username in the email you received from the SRE administrator.

 > :pencil2: If you have a hyphenated last name, or multiple surnames, or a long family name, your assigned username may not follow the same pattern of `firstname.lastname`.
-> Please check with the SRE administrator if you are unsure about your username.
+> Please check with the designated contact for your SRE if you are unsure about your username.

 > :writing_hand: In this document we will use Ada Lovelace as our example user.
 > Her username is `ada.lovelace`.